How to recover deleted e-mail messages

 - Find the message you want to recover and click that e-mail message.

 - In the e-mail message, under e-mail options, look for an option to move the e-mail message.
 Click that move option and select the Inbox as the destination to move the e-mail message.

 Some e-mail programs and online accounts allow you to check the box next to an e-mail message from the Trash bin.
 Instead of opening the e-mail message, you can check the box next to the e-mail, then select the Move option from the e-mail options menu.

 E-mail trash bin is emptied

 In most cases, once the e-mail trash bin is emptied, the deleted e-mails are gone and cannot be recovered.
 However, if you are using a Microsoft Exchange mailbox, you can still recover deleted e-mails if you use Microsoft Outlook.

 - Open Microsoft Outlook.

-- In the Ribbon at the top, click on the Folder tab.
+- In the Ribbon at the top, click the Folder tab.

-- Click on the Recover Deleted Items option on the Folder tab.
+- Click the Recover Deleted Items option on the Folder tab.

-- The Recover Deleted Items window will open, allowing you to look for deleted e-mail messages.
+- The Recover Deleted Items window opens, allowing you to look for deleted e-mail messages.
 When you have found the e-mail message you want to recover, select that message and click the Recover Selected Items option at the top of the window.